StanfordASL/asl-tb3-utils/README.md

     # include the setup script (replace bash with zsh if using zsh)
     echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
     echo "source \$HOME/tb_ws/install/local_setup.bash" >> ~/.bashrc
+    source ~/.bashrc
     ```
-5. Try starting ROS and Gazebo with a simulated TurtleBot to verify that everything is installed correctly.
+6. Try starting ROS and Gazebo with a simulated TurtleBot to verify that everything is installed correctly.
 Use this command:
    ```sh
    ros2 launch asl_tb3_sim root.launch.py
    ```